Costas on Sports

 In a captivating presentation, Costas discusses the economics of sports, his inspiring Olympic tales, and his most memorable interviews.

-The 2014 Sochi Olympics were Bob’s eleventh for NBC.
-In addition, he has hosted six Super Bowls, and has been part of the coverage as either play-by play announcer, or host of seven World Series, and ten NBA Finals.
-Bob has been a prominent part of NBC’s presentations of major events, such as the Kentucky Derby and the U. S. Open Golf Championship.
+The 2016 Rio, Brazil Summer Olympic Games were Bob’s 12th and final for NBC.
+Additionally, he hosted seven Super Bowls, and was part of the coverage as either play-by play announcer, or host of seven World Series, and ten NBA Finals.
+Bob was also a prominent part of NBC’s presentations of other major events, including the Kentucky Derby, Preakness, and Belmont Stakes, as well as the U. S. Open Golf Championship.

-Beyond NBC, Bob’s work with HBO, and more recently the Major League Baseball Network have drawn widespread acclaim.
-In 2000 Bob’s book, Fair Ball, a Fan’s Case for Baseball, spent several weeks on The New York Times Best Seller List.
+Beyond NBC, Bob’s work with HBO, and Major League Baseball Network have drawn widespread praise.
+In 2000 Bob’s book, Fair Ball, a Fan’s Case for Baseball, spent several weeks on the New York Times best seller list.
 His collaborations with Joe Garner on a series of coffee table books and audio sports histories have also been best sellers.